Give your garage door opener a break with the right horsepower

 The size of your garage door isn't the only factor in determining how strong your garage door opener needs to be.
 You also need to consider the material of your garage door, as different materials have different weights.

 An aluminum garage door is one of the most lightweight materials that you can choose for a garage door.
-Steel garage doors also are lightweight and therefore require less horsepower.
+Steel garage doors are also lightweight and therefore require less horsepower.

 Meanwhile, as stunning as wood garage doors are for adding that extra bit of curb appeal to your home, these garage doors weigh the most and may require a stronger motor—even if you have a one-car garage.